 If you want to be successful with your diversity recruiting efforts, you’ll first need to identify the hiring and recruiting processes that may be tainted with bias.
 We’ve already given you a headstart: job adverts, candidate sourcing and interviews are common areas where bias can creep in.

-If you’re looking for help identifying software that can help you make better recruiting decisions, reach out to our team of software advisors.
+For help finding software to aid your diversity recruiting efforts, reach out to our team of software advisors.
 They’re equipped to ask the right questions to help you establish what your needs are, and will then provide you with a list of potential systems for you to consider.

 Note: The information contained in this article has been obtained from sources believed to be reliable.
 The applications selected are examples to show a feature in context, and are not intended as endorsements or recommendations.